textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 Always spell “Textpattern” out fully in official copy.
 Never abbreviate the name, like Txp, TXP, TxP, txP, or txp (unless your writing Textpattern tags in code examples).
 While these invented pet uses are convenient in the forum, they lend confusion to brand awareness in official copy.
 The world is still confused between “Textpattern” vs. “TextPattern”, after all.

 Good news!
-Writing the name out fully has the added benefit of helping you see when you’re using the name too repetitively, which is a sentence bloat problem.
+Writing the name out fully has the added benefit of helping you see when you're using the name too repetitively, which is a sentence bloat problem.

-Finally, while some feel "Textpattern CMS" is important for search engine ranking (arguably), it’s not necessary to write "CMS", and especially in user documentation (marketing copy at textpattern.com, maybe).
+Finally, while some feel "Textpattern CMS" is important for search engine ranking (arguably), it's not necessary to write "CMS", and especially in user documentation (marketing copy at textpattern.com, maybe).
 Textpattern began as "Textpattern" alone in 2003, and it's still recognised by that name.
 Leave "CMS" out; it's needless distraction and word bloat.

 ### Platform name usage